-The people who truly need to worry about the effect of a divorce are those trying to get early citizenship after three years as spouses of U.S. citizens.
+If you were hoping to get early citizenship after three years as the spouse of a U.S. citizen, understand that divorce will end that possibility.
 You have to remain married up until you actually get your citizenship, and you have to be living with your spouse three years before filing your citizenship application to qualify for early citizenship.
-Because you have been a permanent resident for five years, you’re not subject to the early citizenship rules.

-As long as your marriage was the real thing—meaning that you honestly intended to establish a life together, as opposed to entering into a fake, or a sham marriage, meant to get you a green card—you should be okay.
-(U.S. immigration authorities are always on the lookout for fraudulent marriages, and perceive them to be a common problem, but don't automatically assume that a divorce indicates a sham marriage.)
+As long as your marriage was the real thing—meaning that you honestly intended to establish a life together, as opposed to entering into a fake, or a sham marriage, meant to get you a green card—you should be okay when applying for citizenship.
+U.S. immigration authorities are always on the lookout for fraudulent marriages, and perceive them to be a common problem, but don't automatically assume that a divorce indicates a sham marriage.

-Judging by your description, you probably spent two years as a “conditional resident,” then had to submit proof of your real, ongoing marriage (along with Form I-751) in order to become a permanent resident.
-So U.S. Citizenship and Immigration Services (USCIS) has already once verified that your marriage was real.
-But when you apply for citizenship, your divorce might cause USCIS to question how real your marriage was.
+If married to a U.S. citizen, you probably spent two years as a “conditional resident,” then had to submit proof of your real, ongoing marriage (along with Form I-751) in order to become a permanent resident.
+So U.S. Citizenship and Immigration Services (USCIS) has already reverified that your marriage was real.
+But when you apply for citizenship, your divorce might cause USCIS to again examine how real your marriage was.

-While your divorce will not, by itself, cause USCIS to assume that your marriage was a fraud, when you attend your naturalization interview, the USCIS officer may ask some additional questions to double-check.
+When you attend your naturalization interview, the USCIS officer may ask additional questions to double-check.
 The officer may not make a decision on your citizenship that day, but may ask you to first submit additional paperwork proving that your marriage was real.

-If you and your husband attended couples counseling before your divorce, a statement from your therapist would be good evidence that you were really trying to make this marriage work.
+If you and your husband or wife attended couples counseling before the divorce, a statement from the therapist would be good evidence that you were really trying to make the marriage work.
 And if you happen to have had any children that USCIS doesn’t yet know about, their birth certificates will serve as excellent evidence that your marriage was real.